 You should not wait after an accident until things become difficult before you contact an attorney.
 You want to reach out for legal representation as soon as possible.

-Your lawyer will immediately conduct an independent investigation of your accident to determine the cause, collect evidence, and identify all liable parties.
+Your lawyer will immediately investigate your accident to determine the cause, collect evidence, and identify all liable parties.
 You can count on CHASENBOSCOLO to fight for maximum compensation because we represent clients on a contingency fee basis, which means our fees are based strictly on what you recover.

 Frequently Asked Questions About Personal Injuries